adriandantas/video-timeline-exporter/doc/file-formats.md

-# File Formats
+# Video Timeline Exporter

-This document describes the file formats used by video-timeline-exporter.
+This document describes the file formats and functionality of the video-timeline-exporter.

+## Overview

+The video-timeline-exporter is a tool that converts a DJ mix timeline into a Final Cut Pro 7 XML format (version 5).
+It takes a JSON input describing the DJ mix and outputs an XML file that can be imported into Final Cut Pro or similar video editing software.

 ## Input JSON Format